-The field in which you work determines the acceptable level of agreement.
-If it is a sporting competition, you can accept a 60% agreement to nominate a winner.
-However, if you look at the data from oncologists who choose to take a treatment, you need a much higher agreement – more than 90%.
-In general, more than 75% are considered acceptable in most areas.
-In this competition, the judges agreed on 3 out of 5 points.
+For example, participant 4, judge 1/judge 2 disagreed (0), judge 1/judge 3 disagreed (0) and judge 2/judge 3 agreed (1).
+The field in which you work determines the acceptable degree of agreement.
+If it is a sports competition, you can accept a 60% agreement to designate a winner.
+However, if you look at the data of oncologists who decide on treatment, you need a much higher match – more than 90%.
+In general, more than 75% is considered acceptable in most regions.
+In this competition, the jurors agreed on 3 points out of 5.
 The approval percentage is 3/5-60%.
-The results of Interrater`s analysis are Kappa – 0.676 with p < 0.001.
-While this level of agreement is statistically significant, it is only marginally convincing.
-Generally, Kappa values of 0.40 to 0.59 are considered moderate, 0.60 to 0.79 as substantial and 0.80 as absent (Landis-Koch, 1977).
+The results of the interrater analysis are Kappa – 0.676 with p < 0.001.

 While this degree of agreement is statistically significant, it is only marginally convincing.
 In general, kappa values of 0.40 to 0.59 are considered moderate, 0.60 to 0.79 are considered essential, and 0.80 are considered missing (Landis-Koch, 1977).
 If you have multiple evaluators, calculate the percentage match as follows: Landis, J. R. & Koch, G. G. (1977).
 The measurement of observer harmonization for categorical data.
 Biometrics, 33, 159-174.
 Note: If you also want to generate „expected frequencies“ and „percentages“, select the Expected check box in the range –Number— and the Row, column, and sum check boxes in the range –Percentages–.